 Parents will be required to complete an intra-district permit and will be contacted if/when space becomes available (please attach grades, attendance and behavior reports from the last school the student attended).

-Do I need to bring any documents to apply for Open Enrollment?
+Do I need to submit any documents to apply for Open Enrollment?

 No. Residency will be verified by district personnel.

 Is translation available during Open Enrollment?

 Can Students with an IEP or 504 Plan participate in the Open Enrollment Process?